rokaskasperavicius/spendify-api/README.md

 Based on OpenApi 3.0 - https://swagger.io/docs/specification/about/

 ### Deployments
-Deployment to production happens automatically on merge to `main`.
+Deployment to production happens automatically on merge to `main`

-Deployments are done with Heroku
+Deployments are done with Heroku - https://api.spendify.dk/